ant31/achemy/README.md

         raise HTTPException(status_code=404, detail="User not found.")

     # The User model instance is automatically serialized by FastAPI
-    # into our Pydantic `UserOut` schema for the response.
+    # into our Pydantic `UserSchema` for the response.
     return user
 ```

-### Schema Generation with the CLI (Recommended)
+### Generating Schemas with the CLI

-To bridge the gap between SQLAlchemy models and Pydantic schemas without sacrificing type safety, Achemy includes a command-line tool to automatically generate static, type-safe Pydantic models from your `AlchemyModel` definitions.

-This is the recommended approach for integrating with APIs and ensuring your code is fully type-checkable.
+Achemy includes a command-line tool to automatically generate static, type-safe Pydantic models from your `AlchemyModel` definitions.
+This is the recommended first step for integrating your database models with an API.

 #### Step 1: Install Typer